 Although it's is translated from French to English, 'A Hero's Daughter', in essence is a Russian novel in story, theme and insights.
 As in Olga Grushkin's novel, The Dream Life of Ivan Sukhanov also set in the era of Glasnost and Perestroika, Makine selects the 1980's decade, when radical social and political change in Russia occurred, as the setting of his novel.
 It's a fertile era for Russian asylum novelists, offering the opportunity to examine the re-structuring of Russian society from a relatively objective historical distance and to discourse upon the corruption and moral bankruptcy revealed by the new era of Glasnost.

-Written with poignant moments of self-reflection and realization of individual worth, 'A Hero's Daughter' has been described as nothing less than the moral history of Russia by one critic.
-Its a thought-provoking novel which displays decidedly Russian themes in its preoccupations and descriptive power; conveying changes in Russian social history through the thoughts and deeds of fictitious creations.
+Written with poignant moments of self-reflection and realization of individual worth, 'A Hero's Daughter' has been described as nothing less than the moral history of Russia.
+Its a thought-provoking novel which displays Russian themes in its preoccupations and descriptive power; conveying changes in Russian social history through the thoughts and deeds of fictitious creations.
 Another hallmark of Makine's novel and of many Russian writers in general is the seemingly effortless ability to involve the reader in the psychology of its characters, in alliance with an intense understanding of the human condition.